wxy20850606/wxy20850606.github.io/content/posts/2025/10/inner-wealth.md

 So if you want to compound wealth, start from within.
 External compounding begins only after internal compounding starts.
+That’s the first principle of all growth — in money, health, and life.

 1. Patience